 Billy Cerullo joins PAVE with a passion for and dedication to serving students and families throughout DC.
-Prior to joining PAVE, Billy served as a two-time AmeriCorps member with Reading Partners, a national non-profit that provides 1:1 literacy intervention to K-4 students who are between one month and 2.5 years behind grade-level in reading.
+Prior to joining PAVE, Billy served as a two-time AmeriCorps member with Reading Partners.
 During his two terms in DC, Billy served in Wards 1 and 7, crafting individualized reading plans for his students.
 His additional responsibilities included fostering and deepening relationships with parents and teachers while managing and coaching a portfolio of community volunteer tutors.
-With his passion for serving the students of DC and his experience building relationships within communities, Billy is thrilled to connect parents to opportunities to advocate for the high-quality education our children deserve.

 Billy received a Bachelor of Arts in American Government and Public Policy from Suffolk University.